 Contributed by Bill Oliver.
-E-mail:
+E-mail: for enquiries.

 Card Triathlon is a card game for 2 teams of 2 players each.
 There are three types of 'legs' (like the triathlon with swimming, cycling & running).
 The 3 different 'legs' test the skills required in Bridge, Canasta & Poker.
 Card values remain the same throughout and often carry on to the next 'leg'.
 (It is better if each of the players know the fundamental mechanics of Bridge/Canasta/Poker)

 - In the "B Type (Bridge) leg", teams start with 13 cards per player (52 card pack) and bid to make a contract for trumps then play for tricks.
 Cards of the tricks won may be kept for the "C Type (Canasta) leg".

 - In the "C Type (Canasta) leg", a second pack is introduced with 4 Jokers.
 Players discard excess of 13 from last 'leg' or pick from stock to make up a hand of 13.
 Goal is to meld for points.
 A team needs at least one '7 of a kind' to go out which may include wild cards (2's & Jokers).
 Cards belonging to a player may be kept for the "D Type (Draw Poker) leg".

 - In the "D Type (Draw Poker) leg" players start by either discarding unwanted cards from previous round or picking cards from stock so they start with 13.
 (It is a 13 card version of Draw Poker).
 The ultimate is to get a complete straight flush of 2 through Ace of the same suit.
 Straight flushes of 5 or more cards score.
 This is done through FOUR opportunities for each player to exchange as many or as few cards as desired.
 Pairs, 3's, 4's, full house etc not considered as these combinations were collected in the "C Type leg".
 Note: Points only, No gambling!!